Git-JMO/surfs_up/README.md

       * Referencing the image above, there are three main datapoints that can be made from the December Temperature query.
         * December in Oahu is not too different than June: With an average (mean) temp of ~71 degrees, December still has beautiful weather.
 With only an approximate 4 degree difference, W. Avy can be rest assured his customers will be comfortable and still in the mood for some icecream.
         * Max temps in December similar to June: The max temp of ~83 in December is only a two degree difference than June.
 This is still an enjoyable climate for surfing and eating icecream.
         * Min temps in December are lower than June: As pictured, a min temp of 56 degrees can be expected in December.
 This is an 8 degree difference when compared to June.
-Clients will likely be in need of a light jacket or sweater in the mornings and evenings.
+Customers will likely be in need of a light jacket or sweater in the mornings and evenings.

+## Summary:
-## Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
+   * Overall, W. Avy has little to worry about regarding avg, min, and max temperatures on the beautiful island of Oahu.
+Temperature wise, ice cream and surfing can be considered year long hobbies and guaranteed business.
+However, there are two additional queries that still need to be performed to gather more weather data for June and December.